What is EAM?

 Work management

-Centrally manage planned and unplanned work, from initial request through completion and including the recording of actuals.
+Manage both planned and unplanned work centrally, from initial request through completion and including the recording of actuals.

 Phases of maintenance

-Move from corrective maintenance, when repairs are made after a problem occurs, to preventive maintenance (using scheduled repairs) and predictive maintenance, when repairs are made because data indicates imminent failure.
+Move from corrective maintenance, when repairs are made after a problem occurs, to preventive maintenance, when repairs are scheduled, and predictive maintenance, when repairs are made because data indicates imminent failure.

 Planning and scheduling

-Graphically view work orders and preventive maintenance schedules on a Gantt chart.
-Intuitively navigate work order management to help dispatchers manage task and work dependencies.
+View work orders and preventive maintenance schedules graphically on a Gantt chart.
+Intuitively handle work order management to help dispatchers manage task and work dependencies.

 Supply chain management

-Assets and the materials used to maintain them are part of the supply chain.
-Effective solutions should incorporate IoT technologies that help integrate EAM with supply chain management systems.
+Integrate assets and their maintenance materials into the supply chain, from sourcing to usage.
+Effective tools should incorporate IoT technologies that help integrate EAM with supply chain management systems.

 Health and safety

-Document and report environmental, health and safety concerns.
+Document and report EHS concerns.
 Reduce risk by using incident analysis, corrective action traceability and process change management.

 Mobility

-Accomplish more from reading meters to capturing electronic signatures to using bar codes and RFID.
+Accomplish more from reading meters to capturing electronic signatures to using bar codes and radio frequency identification.
 Take advantage of smartphone capabilities such as photos and voice-to-text to capture information and deliver tools, documentation and collaboration.

 Analytics

 Run extended and enhanced analytics, often powered by AI, to gain operational insights.
-Use optimization models can be used to automate the planning, scheduling and work management processes based on analysis.
+Use optimization models to automate the planning, scheduling and work management processes based on analysis.

 Cloud

-Support SaaS, cloud-based deployment or hybrid cloud deployment to control costs, improve system flexibility and decrease dependency on IT.
+Support software-as-a-service (SaaS), cloud-based deployment or hybrid cloud deployment to control costs, improve system flexibility and decrease dependency on IT.

 EAM and SaaS

-The future of EAM may be in the cloud.
+The future of EAM might be in the cloud.
 Hosted in the cloud, SaaS EAM offers the flexibility to expand and contract with data demands.
-Users only pay for the data resources they need.
+Users pay only for the data resources they need.
 SaaS requires far less intervention and support from IT than on-premises deployments.
 As a result, capital expenses related to IT can be converted into operational expenses and resources.

-Upgrades are made by service providers in the cloud, so the latest versions and functionality are always applied.
+Service providers make upgrades in the cloud, so the latest versions and functionality are always applied.
 SaaS also integrates new technologies faster and with less risk.

 Applications and industries